Israel sees new US poise, including military, to curb Iran

 Barak’s term “redundancy” refers to Israel’s belief that Iran seeks to stockpile raw uranium and enrichment centrifuges on a scale that would allow it to restore independent nuclear capacity should its known facilities be attacked.

-Iran’s nuclear infrastructure has been dogged by sabotage, including cyberwarfare.
-Iran’s Ministry of Communications and Technology Information said on Sunday it had identified a “new, targeted data-wiping malware”.
-The ministry’s statement did not say what computer systems might have been affected.

-While Israel has not publicly claimed responsibility for such incidents, Yaalon said there could be more in store, in parallel to global economic pressure.
+The Iranian projects have been dogged by sabotage.
+While Israel has not publicly claimed responsibility, Yaalon said there could be more in store, in parallel to global economic pressure.

 “Sometimes malfunctions happen there - worms, viruses, explosions.
 Therefore this schedule is not necessarily chronological.
 It is more technological,” he told Army Radio.

-“We are, without a doubt, closely tracking developments in the program there, lest they attempt to pass the red line.”
+“We are, without a doubt, closely tracking developments in the programme there, lest they attempt to pass the red line.”

-Additional reporting by Yeganeh Torbati; Writing by Dan Williams; Editing by Mark Heinrich